Why Manage Multiple Twitter/X Accounts?

 Method 4: Isolated Browser Profiles (Recommended)

-- Pros: Maximum isolation, no account linking, works for any number of accounts
+- Pros: maximum isolation, no account linking, scales to any number of accounts

 Setting Up Multi Account Twitter with Browser Profiles